yaqwsx/PcbDraw/doc/installation.md

 ```

 PcbDraw also requires either Inkscape 1.x or librsvg installed to perform
-conversion from vector to rater images.
+conversion from vector to raster images.
 The executables `inkscape` or
 `rsvg-convert` have to be in PATH.
 Optionally, you can specify environmental
 variables `PCBDRAW_INKSCAPE` or `PCBDRAW_RSVG` with paths to the tools.
 If they
 are set, PcbDraw will use these paths.

 ## Windows

-On Windows, you have to use KiCAD v6 and also, you have to install Inkscape 1.x.
+On Windows, you have to install KiCAD 9 or newer and also Inkscape 1.x.
+PcbDraw
-PcbDraw doesn't work with Inkscape 0.9x.
-To install PcbDraw on Windows, you have
+doesn't work with Inkscape 0.9x.
+To install PcbDraw on Windows, you have to open
-to open "KiCAD Command Prompt".
+"KiCAD Command Prompt".
 You can find it in the start menu:

 ![KiCAD Command Prompt in Start menu](resources/windowsCommandPrompt1.jpg)